Using art to express ourselves.

 Pumpkin Art

-What better way to celebrate the fall season than with an exploration of pumpkins.
+The presence of the pumpkin patch at St. Mark’s each fall provides a joyful space for exploring.
+This exploration sparks curiosity and often leads to a study of pumpkins.
 This project began with the kids mixing colors together to get just the right shades of orange, red and green.
-They then used this to create their own “pumpkin patch” on paper.
+They then used the paint to create their own “pumpkin patch” on paper.

 Yellow Flowers